amaan2810/Python-MySQL/README.md

 # Python-MySQL

-Test codes using Python MySQL
+Basic codes written and executed using Python and MySQL